biothings/biothings_explorer/README.md

 ## Current Development Status

-Currently, the BioThings Explorer TRAPI API implements TRAPI v0.9.2 standard, and can be queried at https://api.bte.ncats.io/query endpoint.
+Currently, the BioThings Explorer TRAPI API implements TRAPI v1.0.0 standard, and can be queried at https://api.bte.ncats.io/v1/query endpoint.

-The TRAPI v1.0.0 standard is currently under development.
-It can be tested using https://api.bte.ncats.io/v1/query endpoint.
+The TRAPI v0.9.2 standard is deprecated.
+But it can still be tested using https://api.bte.ncats.io/query endpoint.

 ---